Pediatric Dentistry and Orthodontics Clerkship

 This clerkship prepares dental students to recognize and manage malocclusion, primarily by diagnosing and treatment planning malocclusions.

 The student who successfully completes this course will be able to:

 2. Demonstrate charting medical and dental information relevant to pediatric patient care.

 3. Prescribe radiographic images of pediatric patients following AAPD guidelines.

 4. Interpret radiographic images of pediatric patients.

-5. Perform caries risk assessment according to AAPD guidelines.
+5. Practice caries risk assessment according to AAPD guidelines.

 6. Provide individualized patient anticipatory guidance according to AAPD guidelines.